bcgov/ols-router/README.md

 ![](https://github.com/bcgov/ols-router/blob/master/BC-RPNG-Phase-1-Architecture.png)

 ## Draft Phase 2 System Architecture
+In phase 2, the system architecture will be enhanced to support real-time changes to BC's road network.

 On startup, the Road Watcher will read in the latest static road network into a cached, live road network.
 The Road Watcher will then update the live road network from real-time APIs on a periodic schedule (e.g., every five minutes).
 The Road Watcher will be restarted on a schedule that keeps up with road network change (e.g., every week).

 ![](https://github.com/bcgov/ols-router/blob/master/BC%20RPNG-Phase-2-Architecture.png)